RhetTbull/autofile/README.md

 This software is feature complete but not yet fully tested.
 No warranty of any kind is implied or provided.
 Please ensure you have a backup before using this software as it can rename and move your files with no undo feature.
 I recommend you always run autofile with the `--dry-run` flag first to ensure you understand exactly what it will do.

+## Contributions

+Contributions of all kinds are welcome!
+If you find a bug or have an idea to improve autofile, please [open an issue](https://github.com/RhetTbull/autofile/issues)!

 ## Command Line Reference

 ```